 - Discuss health as it relates to lifestyle choices.

 - List and describe the Determinants of Health and how they impact health.

-Display an understanding of how lifestyle choices and behaviors contribute to physical, psychological, social, cognitive and spiritual health
+Display an understanding of how lifestyle choices and behaviours contribute to physical, psychological, social, cognitive and spiritual health:

 - Discuss the positive effects of regular exercise and physical self-care.

 - Describe the elements of a nutritious diet.

 - Describe the adverse effects of common harmful substances (tobacco, alcohol, caffeine, drugs).

 - Discuss the interaction between emotions/perceptions and physical well-being.